bryfeng/humans-inc/tasks/phase_4_visitor_view.md

 ## Phase 4 Overview

-**Current Status**: 🔄 **IN PROGRESS**
+**Current Status**: ✅ **COMPLETED**

 The creator editing experience is complete (Phase 3).
-Now we need to build the visitor experience - the public view of user profiles that showcases their blocks in a beautiful, readable format.
+The visitor experience has now been fully implemented - public profile pages beautifully showcase user blocks in a clean, readable format with full SEO support.

 ## Tickets